 As teenagers spend more and more time online, they tend to forget about enjoying or even living the real world offline.
 An increasing worrisome trend is the presence of empty parks, recreational facilities, and sports centers.

-Lack of physical exercises also means that the obesity rate amongst teenagers is growing alarmingly.
+Lack of physical exercise also means that the obesity rate amongst teenagers is growing alarmingly.
 Obesity in developed countries like the USA and others are reaching endemic proportions.

 3. Giving in to Social Pressure: